 “If someone puts their home with us, we’re legitimately trying to make that happen for them and trying to satisfy their needs and wants.
 Because if we don’t, they’re going to go next door.
 It’ll happen that quick.”

 And, although they plan to focus their commitment on local real estate, the group has not forgotten the need to be indispensable to their clients in every way.
-The new 4 Malibu Realty, with the international experience of Levin, will be well equipped to handle anything thrown their way, according to the brokers.
+The new 4 Malibu Real Estate Partners, with the international experience of Levin, will be well equipped to handle anything thrown their way, according to the brokers.

 “Being that I am from another country and have properties in several other countries, there is definitely a global mindset with the company,” Levin said.
 “We are not blind to the importance of the global market.”